ryannhally/CS390GitTutorialResubmission/README.md

 First, there are a few things you will need in order to successfully complete this tutorial.
 1. A Mac

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since this is a tutorial on using Git from the command line, we will be interacting with Git and the files we create through commands.
-The commands featured in this tutorial are compatible with terminal on Mac.
-For resources on using Git with other operating systems, please see here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+The commands featured in &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; this tutorial are compatible with terminal on Mac.
+For resources on using Git with other operating systems, please see here: https://git- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; scm.com/book/en/v2/Getting-Started-Installing-Git

 2. Have GIT installed